 The beaches in Lombok are some of the hottest attractions on the island.
 So here’s our guide to which ones not to miss.

-Before we headed to Lombok, Tanjung Aan Beach was right at the top of our recommendations.
+Before we visited Lombok, Tanjung Aan Beach headed the top of our recommendations.

-The Kuta beach is covered in pristine white sand and, with it’s iconic swings dotted around the bay, it was a place we had to visit.
+We’d also heard about the iconic ‘insta famous’ beach swings dotted around the bay and knew it was a place we had to visit.

-Now we can firmly say Tanjung Aan Beach has to be one of the best beaches in Lombok.
+Now we have visited, we can definitely say Tanjung Aan Beach has to be one of the best beaches in Lombok.

 2. Seger Beach

-Seger Beach is a new up and coming spot and in our opinion one of the best beaches in Lombok!
+Seger Beach is a new up-and-coming spot and, in our opinion, another one of the best beaches in Lombok!

 This beach is dominated by a rocky coastline, the sands are pure white and the ocean is ridiculously blue.

-Only the true beach hunters and locals know about this one, so you might even be lucky enough to relax with no one else there!
+Only the true beach hunters and locals know about this one at the moment, so you might even be lucky enough to have it completely to yourself!

-The panoramic views and stunning sunsets alone make this beach worth a visit.
+So, even if you don’t want to surf, the facilities, panoramic views and stunning sunsets make this beach well worth a visit.

 4. Semeti Beach